Three Phases Of Accident Investigation Cause Analysis

 The root causes for accidents are the underlying SMS weaknesses that consist of thousands of variables, any number of which can somehow contribute to the surface causes of accidents.
-This level of investigation is also called “common cause” analysis (in quality terms) because you’re identifying a system component that may contribute to common conditions and behaviors that exist or occur throughout the company.
+This level of investigation is also called “common cause” analysis (in quality terms) because you’re identifying a system component that may contribute to common conditions and behaviours that exist or occur throughout the company.
 These weaknesses can take two forms.

 - SMS Performance Root Causes: Inadequate implementation of one or more components of the SMS.
 After each SMS component is designed, it must be effectively carried out or implemented.
 Performance root causes describe the “behavior” of the SMS.
-You may design an effective safety plan, yet suffer failure because it wasn’t implemented properly.
+You may design an effective safety plan yet suffer failure because it wasn’t implemented properly.
 On the other hand, if you effectively implement a poorly designed component, you’ll get the same results: inadequate system performance.

 Assume the SMS Failed

 When conducting an accident investigation, a basic assumption should be that somehow the SMS has failed.
 The investigation will either verify this assumption or prove it wrong.
 Most of the time, it will be verified.
 Why is that?
-Most accidents in the workplace result from unsafe work behaviors.
+Most accidents in the workplace result from unsafe work behaviours.